Njugen/Simple-Header-Plugin-for-VSCode/README.md

-# Simple Header Plugin for VSCode
+# Simple Header Plugin for VSCode (in development)

-**Issue:** I just needed an easy way to prepend a textblock onto a larger batch of files in my projects.
-Surprisingly, a lot of VSCode plugins for this purpose is either outdated, unmaintained or have very unclear instructions.
-This tool was created to get around that and make it simple to prepend textblocks to files without hassle.
+**Issue:** I just needed an easy way to prepend a textblock (e.g. copyright notice) onto a larger batch of files in my projects.
+Surprisingly, a lot of VSCode plugins for this purpose is either outdated or have very unclear instructions.
+This basic tool was created to get around that and make it simple to prepend textblocks to files without hassle.

 The plugin recursively loops through the workspace's directories and prepends a textblock to files of specific filetypes and ignores certain files stated in the configuration.